Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Results

 In fact, as observed from the disparity-utility curve (Figure \ref{subfig:eed-eu-curve}), we see a global trend of a non-strict tradeoff (i.e., RAG models maintain high generation quality while being considerably fair, and often even achieve higher quality).

 However, a closer look at the local trend offers a significant insight: \textit{RAG systems with fair ranking can often achieve higher system-effectiveness compared to models with deterministic rankers}.
-In Table \ref{tab:compare-baseline}, we divided the fairness levels into five intervals based on the normalized EE-D. As shown in the table and Appendix \ref{app:fairag-vs-baseline}, improving fairness to the level of $\normEED \in [0.8, 1.0)$, and even $\normEED \in [0.6, 0.8)$, can often enhance the utility of many RAG models across most LaMP tasks.
-For example, having $\normEED$ in the range of [0.8, 1.0) outperforms the baseline for all models in LaMP-2 and for seven out of nine models in LaMP tasks 4, 5, and 6.
+In Table \ref{tab:compare-baseline}, we divided the fairness levels into five disparity intervals based on the normalized EE-D. As shown in the table , improving fairness to the level of $\normEED \in [0.8, 1.0)$, and even $\normEED \in [0.6, 0.8)$, can often enhance the expected utility of many RAG models across LaMP tasks.
+For example, having $\normEED$ in the range of [0.8, 1.0) outperforms the baseline for all models in LaMP-4 and for eight out of twelve models in LaMP-1.

+Significance testing results in Table \ref{tab:compare-baseline} provide additional nuance.
+The range $\normEED \in [0.0, 0.2)$ shows a statistically significant drop in utility compared to the baseline, indicating that pushing disparity to extremely low levels can indeed reduce performance.
+Beyond this small-disparity range ($\normEED \in [0.2, 1.0)$), the differences in utility scores from the baseline either remain statistically insignificant or—when significant—reflect improved utility.
+This suggests that models can maintain a level of retrieval fairness close to the baseline’s utility performance without incurring a notable cost, and may even achieve higher effectiveness in many cases.

+\textit{\textbf{RQ3}: What is the impact of item-fairness in ranking to the fairness of the attributed sources used in the final response?}

+To address this, we analyze three primary relationships: (1) how retrieval fairness ($\normEED$) relates to the expected attribution rate (EAR), (2) how ranking quality ($\normEER$) interacts with EAR, and (3) how retrieval fairness translates into consumption fairness ($\normEAED$) in the final output.

+Figures \ref{subfig:eed-ear-curve} and \ref{subfig:eer-ear-curve} together shed light on how many items are actually attributed by the generator, which is a vital step in understanding how exposure might become more or less equitable once the generator has consumed the retrieved items.
+Figure \ref{subfig:eed-ear-curve} shows that when retrieval becomes more fair (lower $\normEED$), the generator tends to attribute fewer items overall, suggesting a tradeoff between distributing items equitably and actually getting them used in the final output.

+Interestingly, the general shape of $\normEED$ versus EAR in Figure \ref{subfig:eed-ear-curve} aligns closely with the shape of $\normEED$ versus $\normEER$ in Figure \ref{subfig:eed-eer-curve}.
+By looking at Figure \ref{subfig:eer-ear-curve}, it becomes clear that the generator is more likely to use multiple items if they are useful in solving the task, reflecting the idea that high-quality rankings encourage higher EAR.